-As a group, discuss and agree the context of the act of worship:
+First, think about the context of the act of worship:

-- Decide when and where the service will take place. - Consider who is going to attend (e.g. is it Sunday morning worship, an evening service for a particular occasion, or a special all-age service etc). - Consider the theme or intention of the service.
-You may like to look up the date of the service in a lectionary and read through the set readings and choose those you are going to use. - Decide who is going to take part in leading the service.
+- Decide when and where the service will take place. - Consider who is going to attend e.g. is it Sunday morning worship, an evening service for a particular occasion, or a special all-age service etc. - Consider the theme or intention of the service You may like to look up the date of the service in a lectionary and read through the set readings and choose those you are going to use. - Decide who is going to take part in leading the service.